fltt/make4java/README.md

 * `MK_ADDITIONAL_CLASSES` lists the names (in the package.subpackage.classname format) of classes, defined in other components, to be included in this component's JAR archive
+* `MK_RUNTIME_DEPENDENCIES` lists the names of the components the test suite depends on -- at least the tested component should be listed
+* `MK_MAIN_CLASS` is the name of the class to invoke to run the test suite -- it must define the `public static void main(String[])` method and require no arguments
 * `MK_CFLAGS` specifies options to be passed to the C compiler
 * `MK_LDFLAGS` specifies options to be passed to the native linker
 * `MK_JAVAH_CLASSES` specifies a list of Java classes whose interfaces